-The SC reviews national listings under the EPBC Act.
-During the reporting period, the following threatened species and ecological communities were added to, or transferred within, the ACT Threatened Native Species List and the ACT Threatened Ecological Communities List to align with the Commonwealth listing status including:
+The Committee reviews national listings under the EPBC Act.
+During the reporting period, no threatened species and ecological communities were added to, or transferred within, the ACT Threatened Native Species List and the ACT Threatened Ecological Communities List to align with the Commonwealth listing status.
+Species relevant to the ACT for which the Commonwealth is expected to finalise listing reassessments requiring potential listing variations/inclusions in the ACT list during the next reporting period include: